 NOTE: Stratasys is not responsible for radio or TV interference caused by unauthorized modification to this equipment.
-Such modification could void the user's authority to operate the equipment.
+Changes or modifications not expressly approved by Stratasys could void the user's authority to operate the equipment.

 Equipment Recycling

 In the European Union, this symbol indicates that when the last user wishes to discard a product, it must be sent to appropriate facilities for recovery and recycling.
 For information about proper disposal, check your purchase contract, or contact the supplier of the equipment.